14.4 – Randomized block design

 Problem 4.

 Here is a second example of a repeated measures design experiment.
-Garter snakes respond to odor cues to find prey.
+Garter snakes (Fig 3) respond to odor cues to find prey.
 Snakes use their tongues to “taste” the air for chemicals, and flick their tongues rapidly when in contact with suitable prey items, less frequently for items not suitable for prey.
 In the laboratory, researchers can test how individual snakes respond to different chemical cues by presenting each snake with a swab containing a particular chemical.
 The researcher then counts how many times the snake flicks its tongue in a certain time period (data presented p.
 301, Glover and Mitchell 2016).

 Table 6.
 Tongue flick counts of naïve newborn snakes to extracts†